Well Researchers discover, that Earth recycles ocean floor into diamonds

 Fibrous diamonds grow more quickly than gem diamonds, which means they trap tiny samples of fluids around them while they form.

-"We knew that some sort of salty fluid must be around while the diamonds are growing, and now we have confirmed that marine sediment fits the bill," said Michael Forster, of the study.
+"We knew that some sort of salty fluid must be around while the diamonds are growing, and now we have confirmed that marine sediment fits the bill," said Michael Forster, lead researcher of the study.

-For this process to occur, a large slab of floor would have to slip down to a depth of more than 200 km below the surface quite rapidly, in a process known as subduction in which one tectonic plate slides beneath another.
+For this process to occur, a large slab of sea floor would have to slip down to a depth of more than 200 km below the surface quite rapidly, in a process known as subduction in which one tectonic plate slides beneath another.

 The rapid descent is required because the sediment must be compressed to more than four gigapascals (40,000 times atmospheric pressure) before it begins to melt in the temperatures of more than 800degC found in the ancient mantle.